 And while you may love the content of your appeal letter, you can’t just copy and paste it into an email and think you’ve done a good job!

 While we are big fans of repurposing the content you already have, you need to be creative about it.
 Give your donors some credit.
-They are not stupid and can tell if the email they just received looks, feels, and sounds just like the appeal letter they opened a week ago.
+They can tell if the email they just received looks, feels, and sounds identical to the appeal letter they opened a week ago.

 As a fundraiser, you have a lot of options in your toolbox.
 So far, we’ve touched on using email, direct mail, and social media in your outreach.
-Taking the time to consider how to use each of these platforms to their strength will help you create more engaging messages and avoid the copy and paste issue we covered in the last section.
+Taking the time to consider how to use each of these platforms to their strength will help you create more engaging messages and avoid the copy and paste issue we covered earlier.

 As we mentioned, social media is a great way to share your story in small, digestible parts.
 And if you encourage your followers to share your posts, they can help you tap into new audiences with goals and motives similar to their own.
-So put an emphasis on easily shareable content for your social channels!
+So emphasize easily shareable content for your social channels!

 And don’t forget to use direct mail to follow up after important fundraising emails!
 Remember, donors are three times more likely to give online in response to a direct mail appeal than an email, according to MobileCause.

-It’s important to be donor-centric in your organization’s outreach.
+It’s important to be donor centric in your outreach.
 And there’s a lot that goes into that!
-But for now, let’s put the focus on reminding the donor what they’re doing to further your mission.
+But for now, let’s focus on reminding the donor what they’re doing to further your mission.

 This will help you keep the donor at the front and center of all the stories you tell.
-They need to understand that the work you are doing would not be possible without their help!
+They need to understand that your work would not be possible without their help!

-So, while we can offer a few generic “do’s” and “don’ts” when it comes to going surround sound, we can’t spell out the perfect strategy for your organization in a simple blog post!
+So, while we can offer a few generic tips to help you go surround sound, we can’t spell out the perfect strategy for your organization in a simple blog post!

 Every nonprofit is unique in an immeasurable number of ways.
-However, we do find that most have more data, and know more about their audiences than they think they do!
+However, we find most have more data and know more about their audiences than they think!

-So, before you build a campaign that goes surround sound, listen to your data and let it guide your decision making process.
-Then, track your results, and use what you learn to keep improving your approach!
+So, before you build a campaign that goes surround sound, listen to your data and let it guide your decisions.
+Then, track your results, and use what you learn to keep improving your approach.